ilya-zlobintsev/LACT/flatpak/README.md

 > Note: the setup script requires Polkit to be functional.

+## Service permissions

+The setup script will automatically configure the daemon in such a way that the user who ran the setup has access to it.
+It will not happen if you had an existing LACT config before setting up the Flatpak.

+In this scenario you have to manually edit `/etc/lact/config.yaml` and set `admin_user` in the `daemon` section.
+See this [README section](../README.md#configuration) for more information.

+**Flatpak specifically requires `admin_user` to be set** (and it is configured by default in the setup).
+Simply being part of a group like `wheel` does not grant the UI access to the daemon from Flatpak.

 ## Uninstall

 To uninstall the flatpak-created service run the following commands: